This story is part of a series about financial literacy for small businesses in the Ypsilanti area. It is made possible by University Bank.

 list of microloans.
 Looking into these types of short-term business loans, she says, is important when more traditional financing isn't an option.

 "They're more small business-friendly.
-Programs like the Small Business Association program have some government backing, so it makes it a little bit easier for the banks to give those loans," she says.
+Programs like the Small Business Administration program have some government backing, so it makes it a little bit easier for the banks to give those loans," she says.
 "Some of the other programs, like the

 Michigan Women Forward program, offer a microloan alongside a matching grant component."